-The 108th Congress is debating issues involving the domestic launch services industry, many of which were debated in previous Congresses.
+Congress is debating issues involving the domestic launch services industry, many of which were debated in previous Congresses.
 One issue is what the government should do to stimulate development of new launch vehicles by the private sector, particularly in a market that is stagnant or declining.
-Debate has focused on whether tax incentives or loan guarantees should be created for companies attempting to develop lower cost launch vehicles.
+Debate focuses on whether tax incentives or loan guarantees should be created for companies attempting to develop lower cost launch vehicles.
 Tax incentive advocates argue that loan guarantee programs allow the government to pick winners and losers; loan guarantee advocates argue that tax incentives are insufficient to promote necessary investment in capital intensive projects.
-In the 107th Congress, H.R.
-2177 (Calvert) would have created tax incentives, while H.R.
-2443 (Lampson) would have provided loan guarantees for developing transportation systems needed for space tourism, and tax incentives for space tourism companies.
-There was no action on those bills.
-Congress did add Title IX to the FY2003 DOD appropriations act (P.L.
-107-248), which creates a loan guarantee program for companies developing commercial, reusable, in-orbit space transportation systems.
-Such systems would move satellites from one orbit to another, but not place them in orbit.
-Hence they are not launch vehicles and are not discussed further in this report.
-Separately, legislation to make spaceports eligible for tax exempt bonds was introduced in the 107th Congress, but there was no action.
-A similar bill (H.R.
-644, D. Weldon) has been introduced in the 108th Congress.
-Also, S. 747, the FY2004 DOD authorization bill, would allow the federal government to accept contributions of funds and services from non-federal entities to enhance commercial space launch competitiveness.
+Congress created (Title IX, FY2003 DOD appropriations Act, P.L.
+107-248 a loan guarantee program for companies developing commercial, reusable, in-orbit space transportation system), but such systems are not launch vehicles (they move satellites from one orbit to another) and are not discussed further here.
+In the 108th Congress, H.R.
+2358 would create tax incentives.
+H.R.
+644 would make spaceports eligible for tax exempt bonds.
+S. 1260 would extend until 2009 (from 2004) the period through which the government will indemnify commercial space launch companies from certain third-party claims, and require the Secretary of Transportation to study whether suborbital launch vehicles require separate regulation.